dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 I'll ignore the (awesome) build of the main wooden structure of the erg, though my favorite part of the whole thing is the seat .. thank you Joe Van Ruyven!!!.
 The flywheel is just an old 26" disc-brake mountain bike wheel drilled to accommodate the plastic inserts which act as dampers.
 The chain that the rower pulls on to move the flywheel sits on the 11 tooth cog.

 ![]({{ site.url }}/assets/images/projects/erg/flywheel.jpg)
-*Modified mountain bike wheel ... ready for the water*
+*The modified mountain bike wheel is now ready for the water*

 ### Measuring rotation

-Rotation rates of wheels can be measured a bunch of different ways ... on my old-school Sigma bike computer they do it with an electromagnetic relay which opens every time a magnet attached to the wheel passes by.
+Rotation rates of wheels can be measured a bunch of different ways.
+On my old-school Sigma bike computer they do it with an electromagnetic relay which opens every time a magnet attached to the wheel passes by.
 That works well, but I didn't have a spare one lying around.
 What I did have was one of these:

 ![]({{ site.url }}/assets/images/projects/erg/OPB-switch.png)
 *Optical switch used for reading the chopper wheel*